Are You Waiting for Someone to Tell You That You Belong?

 But that rejection ended up manifesting in a far more beautiful way than the acceptance ever could have.

-I had emergency brain surgery on her birthday freshman year of college, while she was at UCSD, still figuring out her major.
-The experience became the basis of her transfer essays.
-She ended up at Barnard, building a community for everyone in her best friend's situation.
+My emergency brain surgery that redirected my college and dance journey took place on her birthday.
+It was our freshman year of college, and she was at UCSD, still figuring out her major.
+The experience became the basis of her transfer essays, landing her at Barnard, where she's building a community for everyone in her best friend's situation.

 So I did get my Columbia dream, after all.

-Without New York in the picture, I basically handed the rest of the college decision to fate — knowing my version of fate involved New York, dance, and business, and not being entirely sure how the world was going to size up to that.
+Without New York in the picture, I basically handed the rest of the college decision to fate, knowing my version of fate at the time involved New York, dance, and business, and not being entirely sure how the world was going to size up to that.

 And yet, somehow, it did.

-SMU — a school in Texas I'd never heard of and honestly forgot I applied to — started sending me very attractive scholarship offers to study finance.
-That was the only part I liked, until I visited and discovered they study Balanchine technique.
+SMU, a school in Texas I'd never heard of and honestly forgot I applied to, started sending me very attractive scholarship offers to study finance.
+That was the only part I liked, until I visited and discovered they have a dance program that studies Balanchine technique.
 The niche technique I have trained in since I was twelve.
-And that they have a top-five dance program in the country.
+And that it's the top-five dance program in the country.

 They nailed the Venn Diagram.